GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 fetch the values for those keys, and then makes those values available to the `generate_bid()` function.
 The advertiser (ad buyer) can store additional metadata, along with the interest group, to improve on-device bidding.

+### How to use Topics in FLEDGE?
+Observed Topics can be embedded in FLEDGE `interestGroups` and be used as an input into bidding logic when the auction is run later.
+In FLEDGE API, the interestGroup has a parameter `userBiddingSignals`, which is storage of additional metadata that the owner can use during on-device bidding.

 ## Attribution Reporting

 ### How can I ask a question about this feature?